RookeriesDevelopment/rook-android-sdks-docs/rook-users/README.md

 val manager = RookUsersManager(context, "api2.rookmotion.review")
 ```

-### Registering users
+### Registering Users

-To register a user call `registerRookUser` providing your clientUUID, a userID and a userType.
+To register a User call `registerRookUser` providing your clientUUID, a userID and a userType.
 It
 will return an instance of `RookUser`.
 After a successful registration it will store a `RookUser`
 instance in preferences so the next time you call `registerRookUser` the local value will be
 returned.
 Unless you provide a different userID, in that case it will behave like the first time.

 The `userID` is defined by you, so feel free to use the same ID your app uses to identify it's
-users.
+Users.
 If you provide an ID which is already exists in the server it will only store it in
 preferences.

-The `userType` determines where the user will be created.
-E.g. if you want to create a user for
+The `userType` determines where the User will be created.
+E.g. if you want to create a User for
 Health Connect pass `UserType.HEALTH_CONNECT`:

 ```kotlin